Dabvexx/DabVexx.github.io/_posts/2025-4-10-music-test.md

 ---

 WIP.
-This is a show of the process of my journey learning music recently
+This is a show of the process of my journey learning music recently using FL Studio and IK multimedia tools.

  <audio controls>
   <source src="../assets/audio/LofiTest.mp3" type="audio/mpeg">